2 ex-Texas sheriff deputies indicted in Black man’s death

 The body camera video was published by the Austin American-Statesman and KVUE-TV last year.
 A&E has said its video never aired because of a policy against showing a death.

-The indictments accuse the deputies of acting “recklessly” by “continuing all described restraint and actions when (Ambler) stated on multiple occasions he could not breath and had a health condition.”
+The indictments accuse the deputies of acting “recklessly” by “continuing all described restraint and actions when (Ambler) stated on multiple occasions he could not breathe and had a health condition.”

 A&E did not respond to a request for comment on the indictments.